LedgerHQ/workshop-connect-dapp-ll/README.md

 In this workshop you will build an Ethereum DApp using [wagmi](https://github.com/tmm/wagmi) and integrate it in Ledger Live.

-This DApp will allow a user to write a message in _Ledger guest book_, like an already existing messages and even tip the author of a message.
+This DApp will allow a user to write a message in _Ledger Guestbook_, like an already existing messages and even tip the author of a message.

 ## Prerequisites